mompiou/pycotem/doc/docs/stereoproj.md

 !!! info "Rotation matrices and Euler angles "
 	The orientation is defined by a rotation matrix that links the reference frame $(x,y,z)$ to the crystal frame $(x',y',z')$ by composing the 3 rotations.
 In the example shown, it was considered that the rotations operate sequentially in a moving frame: they are called intrinsic.

-	This definition is however not convenient for working with rotation matrices as the rotation axis moves in the reference frame.
+	This definition is however not convenient for working with rotation matrices as the rotation axes move in the reference frame.
 So, we can define the Euler angles from extrinsic rotations, i.e. rotations that operate in the fixed reference frame $(x,y,z)$, in the way presented in the figure below for $(\varphi_1,\phi,\varphi_2)=(-80,40,30)$.

 	![](images/extrinsic.png)